ArctosDB/documentation-wiki/_documentation/media.markdown

 necessary; no information is replicated or otherwise made redundant (the process of normalization).
-An important factor in discoverability is having well-Curated data, and our model eliminates any possibility of data becoming “stale” (such as updates to specimens not being made also to images of specimens) while simultaneously providing an efficient and powerful Curatorial toolset which requires no redundant tasks, nor any knowledge of existing or future relationships in order to maintain data.
+An important factor in discoverability is having well-Curated data, and our model eliminates any possibility of data becoming "stale" (such as updates to specimens not being made also to images of specimens) while simultaneously providing an efficient and powerful Curatorial toolset which requires no redundant tasks, nor any knowledge of existing or future relationships in order to maintain data.